-Activity 1: What if you don’t choose a license?, explains and gives you a few reasons to think about licensing your work.
+Activity 1: What if you don’t choose a licence?, explains and gives you a few reasons to think about licensing your work.
 If you are interested in reading about GitHub terms and conditions take 5 extra minutes.

-A few types of licenses: Creative Commons (CC) is, so far, very easy to apply and it is broadly being reused; it is strongly promoted in the United States, however it is an internationally recognised license creator.
+A few types of licences: Creative Commons (CC) is, so far, very easy to apply and it is broadly being reused.
+It is strongly promoted in the United States, however it is an internationally recognised licence creator.
 CC is good for: a) very simple, factual data sets b) data to be used automatically.
 You should watch out for the version in use, recommended to use version 4 or later.
 CC has attribution stacking Non Commercial (NC), Shared Alike (SA) and Non derivatives (ND).
 The NC condition: only to be used with dual licensing.
 The SA condition reduces interoperability.
 The ND condition severely restricts reuse.
-To help you decide, use this https://creativecommons.org/choose/.
-Copyleft is a general method for making a program (or other work) free (in the sense of freedom, not “zero price”), and requiring all modified and extended versions of the program to be free as well.
-Open Data commons, also provides licenses specifically for open data, good for most databases and datasets, e.g. Open Data Commons Open Database Licence (ODC-ODbL) or Open Data Commons attribution license (ODC-By).
-Licenses specific for software: Mozilla Public Licence (MPL), MIT Licence, the GNU General Public Licence (GPL) and a list of open source licenses by category.
-To help you choose a license for software, look at the descriptions: https://choosealicense.com/.
-Acknowledgement, most of the cited licenses on this section, were first mentioned by License Research Data from the Digital Curation Centre (DCC).
+To help you decide, use this https://creativecommons.org/choose.
+Another licence is Copyleft a general method for making a program (or other work) free (in the sense of freedom, not “zero price”), and requiring all modified and extended versions of the program to be free as well.
+Following on, Open Data commons, also provides licences specifically for open data, good for most databases and datasets, e.g. Open Data Commons Open Database Licence (ODC-ODbL) or Open Data Commons attribution licence (ODC-By).
+Licences specific for software: Furthermore, Mozilla Public Licence (MPL), MIT Licence, the GNU General Public Licence (GPL) and a list of open source licences by category are other options you might want to investigate.
+To help you choose a licence for software, look at the descriptions: https://choosealicense.com/.
+Acknowledgement, most of the cited licences on this section, were first mentioned by “License Research Data from the Digital Curation Centre” (Ball, 2014).

 Citation analysis and citation metrics are important to the academic community, which gives recognition to the researchers and their work.
 Data citation continues the tradition of acknowledging other people’s work and ideas.
 It also helps make research data more findable and accessible.
 It is now common practice for authors to formally cite the research datasets and associated software that underpin their research findings.

-Activity 1: (Video, 12 mins) Responsible Data Use: Citation and Credit.
+Activity 1: (Video, 12 mins) Responsible Data Use: Citation and Credit (Mayernik, 2013).

 Activity 2: How to cite data and software?
 This example from Dryad clearly shows how to cite the dataset that underpins a journal article as well as the article itself.
 Note that both citations include a Digital Object Identifier (DOI).